 3. Type of Piping

 RB750: 1/2" or 3/4" Pipe

 HB1000: 3/4" Pipe

 CB1500: 3/4" or 1" Pipe

-Must be installed using copper, CPVC, OR PEX pipe (check local codes if unsure) in the sizes indicated below.
+Must be installed using copper, CPVC, OR PEX pipe (check local codes if unsure) in the sizes indicated above.
 DO NOT connect to or install using galvanized iron pipe.
-The smaller Inside Diameter and the potential for rust and debris to break loose could hinder pump from operating properly.
+The potential for rust and debris to break loose could hinder pump from operating properly.

 Basepump must be teed-in before any devices that restrict water flow.
-Examples of such devices are: stop & waste valves, globe-type valves, pressure regulator valves (PRV), water conditioners, filters, etc. Water meter must be minimum 3/4" standard (usually marked as 5/8").
+Examples of such devices are: stop & waste valves, globe-type valves, some pressure regulator valves (PRV), water softeners, filters, etc. Water meter must be minimum 3/4" standard (usually marked as 5/8").
 A Dual Check Valve or an SVB (Spill-Resistant Vacuum Breaker) Backflow device installed in the water supply line before Basepump is often required and should pose no problem.
 The more flow-restrictive, Reduced Pressure Zone (RPZ) devices will often prevent Basepump from operating.
-We offer backflow devices in two versions as optional equipment.
-One is a dual check valve and the other is a built-in AVB device.
+We offer backflow devices in several versions as optional equipment.
+We have a dual check valve, a vented dual check valve, and an Atmospheric Vacuum Breaker (AVB) device.
 If you are unsure if you need one, take a look first and then contact your local plumbing department if you have any further questions.
 Refer back to point #1 if incoming pressures exceed 90 lbs.
 PSI